MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Branding-Features/Update-Notification.md

 > [!TIP]
 >
 > Set the value to 1 to hide all notifications except restart warnings, or to 2 to hide all notifications, including restart warnings.

-## Disable access to the Windows Update user experience
-In some scenarios, configuring Automatic Updates isn't enough to preserve a desired device experience.
-For example, an end-user may still have access to the Windows Update settings, which would allow manual updates via Windows Update.
-You can configure Group policy to prohibit access to Windows Update through settings.

-To prohibit access to Windows update:
-1. Open the Group Policy Editor (gpedit.msc) and navigate to **Computer Configuration\Administrative Templates\Windows Components\Windows update\Remove access to use all Windows update features**.
-2. Set this policy to **Enabled** to prevent the "Check for updates" option for users.
-Note: Any background update scans, downloads, and installations will continue to work as configured.
-This policy simply prevents the user from accessing the manual check through settings.
-Use the steps in the previous section to also disable scans, downloads, and installations.

-> [!IMPORTANT]
->
-> Be sure to have a well-designed servicing strategy for your device.
-Disabling Windows Update capabilities leaves the device in a vulnerable state if your device isn't getting updates in another way.

 ## Additional Resources